adriankumpf/abacom-relay-board/README.md

 ### Requirements

-In order to compile the native [libusb](https://github.com/libusb/libusb) library is required.
+In order to compile Rust 1.26 and the native [libusb](https://github.com/libusb/libusb) library are required.
 All systems supported by `libusb` library are also supported.

 ### Installation